Olympics-IOC issues recommendations for Russian athletes' return to competitions | Sports-Games

 They cannot take part in team events and have to have a proven drugs testing record.
 Athletes who support the war or are contracted to their countries' military or national security agency cannot take part.

 These recommendations, however, do not include the Paris 2024 Olympics and the potential participation of Russia and Belarus, Bach said.
-"The IOC will take this decision at the appropriate time at its full discretion, without being bound by results of previous Olympic qualifiers," Bach told a news conference after the meeting.
+"The IOC will take this decision at the appropriate time at its full discretion, without being bound by results of previous Olympic qualifiers," Bach said.
 He did not say when the IOC would take that decision.

-"The IOC expressly reserves the right to decide on their participation (at the Paris Olympics) at the appropriate time."
-A dozen countries boycotted this month's women's world boxing championships in protest at their presence at the event while earlier on Tuesday more than 300 fencers wrote to Bach to ask the IOC to reconsider allowing them back, calling it a "catastrophic error" should Russia and Belarus return.
+World Athletics, the biggest Olympic crowdpuller, however, last week decided to keep Russians and Belarusians banned from all their events for foreseeable future due to war, going against the IOC.
+A dozen countries boycotted this month's women's world boxing championships in protest at their presence at the event while more than 300 fencers wrote to Bach to ask the IOC to reconsider allowing them back, calling it a "catastrophic error" should Russia and Belarus return.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)